lminuti/graphql/README.md

 ### Query your API with GraphQL

 First of all you need an `API` to query.
-At this moment *GraphQL for Delphi* supports `class` or simple `procedure and function`.
+At this moment *GraphQL for Delphi* supports `classes` or simple `procedures and functions`.
 In either case you have to tell the library how to call your API.

 #### Basic API

-If you have a simple API made of classic fuctions like this:
+If you have a simple API made of classic functions like this:

 ```pascal
 function RollDice(NumDices, NumSides: Integer): Integer;